-The USC Upstate Library's Juvenile Collection is located to the back right side of the library near the group study rooms.
+The USC Upstate Library's Juvenile Collection is located downstairs in our compact shelving aisles 71 - 73, adjacent to our Bound Periodicals.
 These books are organized by the Library of Congress Classification System.
 They are identified by the location "Juvenile" in the Library's system.
 The Juvenile Collection contains: non-fiction, fiction, easy books and many of the Newbery & Caldecott Award winning titles.

-Books that are oversized are located before the circulating collection begins at A. This area is directly after the 24/7 lab.
-There are also oversized items that are located in the reference collection.
+Books that are oversized are located before the circulating collection begins at A. There are also oversized items that are located in the reference collection.
 These items are located after the Z reference call number items in the compact shelving.
-If you need more assistance do not hesitate to, ask-a-librarian.

-Bound Periodicals are shelved in the compact shelving that runs along the wall adjacent the computer labs.
+Bound Periodicals are shelved in the compact shelving along the far left wall (just past restrooms) on Shelving Ranges 74 to 81.
 Titles are in alphabetical order.
-If you cannot locate a relatively current title on either the current or bound shelves, the Circulation Desk can check the record for the title and see whether it has been sent to the bindery.
+If you cannot locate a title on either the current or bound shelves, the Circulation Desk can check the record for the title and see whether it has been sent to the bindery.

 Some periodicals come in microfilm format.
-Microfilm is housed in cabinets behind the 24/7 lab glass wall.
-The Microfilm readers are also located in this area.
+Microfilm is housed in cabinets across from the elevator just beyond the circulation desk.

-Microfilm readers can be used to read both microfilm and microfiche materials.
+The reader is found behind the 24/7 glass computer lab on a table and it can be used to read both microfilm and microfiche materials.
+In order to use this machine you will need to check out the mouse from the circulation desk.
 These machines have numerous delivery functions.
 If you need assistance in finding or copying the material, please ask-a-librarian.